Phase I ESARequest a Quote! Phase II ESARequest a Quote!

 A large number of studies in people have examined possible relationships between levels of PFAS in blood and harmful health effects in people.
 However, most of these studies analyzed only a small number of chemicals, and not all PFAS have the same health effects.

-Several federal agencies are currently in the process of evaluating human health risks of PFAS.
+Several federal agencies are currently evaluating the human health risks of PFAS.
 Most people in the U.S. have PFAS in their blood, similar to the low levels observed in blood for other industrial compound classes like flame retardants and plasticizers.
 While a blood test can determine the amount of PFAS in one’s body, there is currently not enough research to determine the level at which one would expect to see health problems.

 U.S. EPA Health Advisory